BarryHoward/armchair-football/constitution.md

 - Impeachment:

-  - The league scribe may be impeached if he/she goes overboard.
+  - The league enforcer may be impeached if he/she goes overboard.
 What that means is determined by the league